 Scoring

-The PSAT has two sections: Reading and Writing, and Math (calculator use is accepted for the entire section).
+The PSAT has two sections: Reading and Writing, and Math (students can use the built-in Desmos Calculator or bring an acceptable calculator of their own for the entire section).
 Students receive two scores: Reading and Writing (scored 160-760) and Math (scored 160-760) for a combined score of 320-1520.
 In addition, the College Board provides students with a percentile, a benchmark, and NMSC Selection Index Score.
 For a complete breakdown of the PSAT score report, including percentiles, answer key, and scaled scores read click here.

 Accessing your PSAT score report